fatihsavas75/Fatih_Vursavas_Deko_QA_Test/README.md

 6- WebElementContains method in BaseRobot was called in verifySuccessfulLogin method in the BackofficeRobot class and then login was verified with username.
 7. Git was added, committed and pushed to the personal repository.
+8. In order to log out, I added two new webelements and 1 method in BackofficeRobot class.